 Tesla Inc. (Nasdaq: TSLA)

-A class action has been commenced on behalf of purchasers of Tesla Inc. (Nasdaq: TSLA) common stock between May 4, 2016 and October 6, 2017 (the “Class Period”).
+A class action has been commenced on behalf of purchasers of Tesla Inc. (Nasdaq: TSLA) common stock between August 7, 2018 to August 14, 2018 (the “Class Period”).

-The complaint charges Tesla and certain of its officers with violations of the Securities Exchange Act of 1934.
-Tesla designs, manufactures and sells high-performance electric vehicles and electrical vehicle powertrain components.
-The Company owns its sales and service network and sells electric powertrain components to other automobile manufacturers.
+The complaint charges Tesla and its CEO, Elon Musk, with violations of the Securities Exchange Act of 1934.
+Tesla designs, manufactures and sells high-performance fully electric vehicles and designs, manufactures, installs and sells energy-generation and energy-storage products.

-If you are a current shareholder and purchased stock between May 4, 2016 and October 6, 2017, and would like to discuss your options of exercising your rights as a shareholder, please contact us.
+If you are a current shareholder and purchased stock between August 7, 2018 to August 14, 2018, and would like to discuss your options of exercising your rights as a shareholder, please contact us.

 Please submit the following information so we can determine if you qualify for the suit.
 If you don't know all the specific details, partial information is also acceptable.

 Please Note: Neither the submission to nor the receipt of information by The Law Offices of Marc S. Henzel or one of its attorneys through this website constitutes an agreement by the firm to represent the individual and does not create an attorney-client relationship.